Texas House Member

 Representative Leman is most known in public office for being a staunch defender of private property rights and an advocate for rural Texas.
 Representative Leman has earned national attention leading the effort against the proposed high-speed rail project in a very public fight both in his County Judge capacity as well as a co-founding member and Chairman of Texans Against High-Speed Rail.
 Representative Leman was born and raised in Magnolia, Texas.
 He graduated from The University of Texas at Austin with a BBA in Finance, and his wife Christie graduated from Texas A&M University with double major in Spanish and History.
 They married in 2004 and are blessed with four (4) children.

 On May 31st 2018, Rep. Leman was sworn into office as State Representative of House District 13.
-He was appointed by the Speaker of the House to serve on the House Energy Resources Committee, Special Purpose Districts Committee and House Administration Committee.
+He currently serves on the Land and Resource Management Committee, Redistricting Committee and Transportation Committee.

 Member Press Releases